metacoder-feff/FEFF.TestFixtures/docs/articles/02.advanced/fixture-factory-internals.md

 1. Framework scans assemblies for types marked with `[Fixture]` or types that implement `IFixtureRegistrar`
 2. Registers fixtures in the `ServiceCollection`
 3. Builds the root `ServiceProvider` for scope creation
-4. `ServiceProvider` is used by `FixtureManager` to resolve fixures
+4. `ServiceProvider` is used by `FixtureManager` to resolve fixtures

 ### Scope Creation Flow

 1. User calls `GetScope(id)`
-2. Manager checks if scope exists (thread-safe)
+2. Manager checks whether the scope exists (thread-safe)
-3. If not exists, creates new `FixtureScope` with DI container
+3. If it doesn't exist, creates a new `FixtureScope` with DI container
 4. Caches scope by identifier
 5. Returns scope instance